 Chino Hills State Park has numerous power lines that were in place before the land became a State Park.
 When one of these lines was to be upgraded in 1982, HFE challenged the project to better protect the then-emerging State Park.
-Though a settlement was reached with Southern California Edison, the project proponent, Edison never fulfilled its obligation to remove obsolete and deactivated transmission lines in the Park.
-The Public Utilities Commission again ordered Edison to comply in December 2009.
+Though a settlement was reached with Southern California Edison, the project proponent, never fulfilled its obligation to remove obsolete and deactivated transmission lines in the Park.
+In December 2009, the Public Utilities Commission again ordered Edison to comply.
 The towers and lines were finally removed in the late 2010.

 - State Parks decided to keep two towers in place as raptor perches.